-Long term planning provides a strong framework for working with 3-5-year-olds.
-We base our plans on the Early Years Curriculum, with reference to Development Matters.
+Long term planning provides a strong framework for working with 3-5 year olds.
+We base our plans on the Early Years Curriculum.
 This is the over-arching framework that informs all others stages of planning.
 It shows the range of experiences/learning opportunities that are available whilst the children are in Early Years.
 A long-term plan is a way of ensuring that all seven areas of learning are given equal emphasis and that all aspects of learning within the seven areas are covered regularly and frequently.